 How to Make Your Pie Crust

-However, when making a gluten-free pie crust, you need to throw everything you know about baking a pie crust out the window because the process is very different.
+However, when making a gluten-free pie crust, you need to throw everything you know about making a pie crust out the window because the process is very different.

 Step #1: Combine the flour and grated butter in a large bowl.
-Use your hands to mix everything together for about 30 seconds.
-Alternatively, you could use a pastry cutter to incorporate the butter into the flour (instead of a cheese grater).
+Use your hands or a pastry cutter to mix everything together for about 30 seconds.
+No food processor or stand mixer is needed.

-Step #3: Press Out the Dough: Yes, I said “press”, not “roll” out the dough with a rolling pin.
-I find rolling out the dough to be useless because the minute you transfer the dough to your pie dish, it will crack and break.
+Step #3: Press Out the Dough: Yes, I said “press,” not “roll” out the dough with a rolling pin.
+I find rolling out the dough useless because the minute you transfer it to your pie dish, it will crack and break.
 What a mess!

-Instead, place the dough in the center of your pie dish and use the palm of your hands and fingers to spread the dough out so that it covers the bottom and sides of your pie dish.
+Instead, place the dough in the center of your pie dish and use the palm of your hand and fingers to spread it out to cover the bottom and sides of your pie dish.
 You could use a flat spatula to help you flatten the dough as evenly as possible (optional).

 Don’t worry about it looking perfect.
 The pie filling is going to cover up the flaws.
-Just spread it so it cover it as evenly as possible.
+Just spread the dough so it covers the pan as evenly as possible.

 Important Note: Because I was making this pie crust for my pumpkin pie recipe, I don’t like to cover the sides completely with dough.
-I find the side of the crust burns when I do that, so I like when my pumpkin pie filling slightly covers the crust.
+I find the sides of the crust burn when I do that, so I like it when my pumpkin pie filling slightly covers the crust.
 For other pies, however, I spread the pie crust along the full sides of the pie plate.

-Now you’re ready to fill your pie crust with whatever fillings you desire – like a pumpkin pie filling or apple pie filling – and bake it according to the rest of your recipe’s instructions.
+Now you’re ready to fill your pie crust with whatever fillings you desire – like a pumpkin pie or apple pie filling.
+Bake the pie according to your recipe’s instructions.

-Use for Savory and Sweet Pies: The pie crust contains no sugar, so it can easily be used for savory and sweet pies.
-Think pumpkin pie and quiche.
-If you’d like to make the crust a tad sweet, add 1 tsp of sugar to the dough mixture.
+Use for Sweet and Savory Pies: The pie crust contains no sugar, so it can easily be used for sweet and savory pies.
+I use it when making gluten-free quiche, and you could also use it to make chicken pot pie.
+If you want to make the crust a tad sweeter, add 1 tsp of sugar to the pastry dough mixture.

-Dairy-Free Option: You can make the pie crust dairy free by using shortening instead of butter.
-I recommend sustainable palm shortening over Crisco.
-The butter, however, gives it a buttery flavor so use it if you can.
+Dairy-Free Option: You can make the pie crust dairy-free by using shortening instead of butter.
+I recommend sustainable palm shortening over Crisco, although either will work.
+Butter, however, gives it a buttery flavor, so use real butter if you can.
+You can also use vegan butter for a similar buttery flavor.

-Make Ahead Instructions: You can make this pie crust dough well in advance of baking it.
-It will last 3-4 days in the fridge covered with plastic wrap, or up to three months in your freezer.
+Make-Ahead Instructions: Make this pie crust dough well before baking it.
+It will last 3-4 days in the fridge covered with plastic wrap or up to three months in your freezer.

-Overall, don’t overthink the process of making a gluten-free pie crust.
-It’s really simple if you just allow yourself to adopt this new method of pie making, sans gluten, of course.
-Good luck and enjoy your pie.
-You deserve it!
+Overall, don’t overthink the process of making a homemade gluten-free pie crust.
+It’s simple to do, and allow yourself to adopt this new method of pie making, sans gluten, of course.

 More Recipes